-Spurs Coach Gregg Popovich Speaks Highly Of Celtics After Team USA Run
+NESN

-As the Celtics prepared to play in San Antonio on Saturday evening, Spurs coach Gregg Popovich sent some love to four Boston players.
+As the Celtics prepared to play in San Antonio on Saturday evening, Spurs coach Gregg Popovich expressed some love for four Boston players.

-Popovich coached the U.S. men’s national basketball team during the FIBA World Cup this summer, which included Kemba Walker, Marcus Smart, Jaylen Brown and Jayson Tatum.
-Popovich gave high praise to the four players, prior to his matchup against them at AT&T Center.
+Popovich coached the U.S. men’s national basketball team during the FIBA World Cup this past summer, which included Kemba Walker, Marcus Smart, Jaylen Brown and Jayson Tatum.
+Popovich gave high praise to the four players prior to his matchup against them at AT&T Center.

-“I don’t know when I’ve enjoyed being with a group more,” Popovich said as transcribed by the Boston Herald’s Mark Murphy.
+“I don’t know when I’ve enjoyed being with a group more,” Popovich said, as transcribed by the Boston Herald’s Mark Murphy.
 “The four Celtics obviously and everybody else, it was like a daily clinic for about 48, 49 days.”

-While the team lost in crushing fashion to France in the quarterfinals, Popovich’s words of approval are always something for players to appreciate.
-Clearly playing on Team USA for that month-and-a-half got this Celtics core much-needed playing time in order to kickstart their season in the right direction.
+While the team lost in crushing fashion to France in the quarterfinal, Popovich’s words of approval always are something for players to appreciate.
+Clearly, playing on Team USA for that month-and-a-half got this Celtics core some much-needed playing time, as they’ve kickstarted their season in the right direction.

 Thumbnail photo via Brett Davis/USA TODAY Sports Images